telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * The `inactive` value for `status` is not supported.
 I.e., the field is stored/retrieved correctly, but the registration is always active, even when the value is `inactive`.
 Please see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3108) about it.
+* The `expired` value for `status` is not supported.
+The status is shows as `active` even in the registration is actually expired.
 * `legacyForwarding` field (within `provider`) to support forwarding in NGSIv1-based query/update format for legacy Context Providers